pyenv-win/pyenv-win/README.md

 I got inspired from the pyenv [issue][4] for Windows support.
 Personally, I use Mac and Linux with beautiful [pyenv][1], but some companies still use Windows for development.
 This library is to help Windows users manage multiple python versions.

 I found a similar system for [rbenv-win][3] for ruby developers.
 This project was forked from [rbenv-win][3] and modified for [pyenv][1].
-Some command aren't implemented, but it's good enough for basic use.
+Some commands aren't implemented, but it's good enough for basic use.

 ## pyenv